 Buying slightly below the ‘magic’ numbers can result in some substantial savings.

-If you take a look at the examples above, the diamonds have similar cut, clarity and color grades (and no fluorescence too).
-Yet, each stone can differ greatly in their costs and value.
-Obviously, you can notice that there is a stark difference in pricing when a diamond hits to the magical 1 carat weight.
+If you take a look at the examples above, the diamonds have similar cut, clarity and color grades (and no fluorescence).
+Yet, each stone differs greatly in their value.
+Obviously, you can notice that there is a stark difference in pricing when a diamond hits the magical 1 carat weight.